 Growing container tomatoes on your back patio or deck is an excellent way to keep the fresh taste of garden produce close at hand.

-Here is a look at 3 great selections to expand your patio tomato growing this year!
-We included product seed links at the end of each variety as well if you want to learn more.
+Here is a look at 3 great selections to expand your patio tomato growing this year.
+We included product seed links at the end of each variety as well.

 3 Great Varieties For Growing Container Tomatoes

 The Momotaro tomato has become widely popular at farmers markets, and with good reason.
 It has a super-sweet, juicy flavor, and is low-acid to boot!

 With Japanese origins, Momotaro tomatoes ripen to a light red-pinkesh color.
 They have big yields, forming clusters of 7 tomatoes on the vines.

 And these are not small tomatoes!
 In fact, most will ripen to a nice 5 to 7 ounce mid-sized tomato.

 Their stunning beauty makes for a great conversation plant.
 Adding to their allure – the are also extremely disease resistant and handle hot temps well.
 See : Momotaro Seeds

 The Blush Tiger tomato is the ultimate choice for growing container tomatoes.

 The plants grow thick and lush, and become filled with heavy producing clusters of yellow and orange striped tomatoes bursting with sweet flavor

 The blush tiger keeps on producing all year too!
 As an indeterminate variety, they will keep on producing until the first frost.